Go Back

 • 300 ml beef stock

-• 2 g fresh rosemary 1 sprig
+• 2 g fresh rosemary about 1 sprig

-• 2 item bay leaves
+• 2 bay leaves

 • 30 ml whole milk

-• 25 ml extra virgin olive oil
+• 25 ml extra-virgin olive oil

-• 8 g kosher salt divided
+• 8 g kosher salt divided — 5g for the beef, 3g for final seasoning

 • 3 g freshly ground black pepper